Chief Executive Officer

-I am now the Chief Operating Officer for both FCMS and PDS Medical.
+I’m the Chief Operating Officer of FCMS and PDS Medical.

-My drive is to ensure the growth, sustainability and longevity of our organisations, providing an environment where staff can develop, innovate service delivery wherever possible, and explore new business and partnerships wherever I can find them.
+My drive is to ensure the constant improvement, growth, sustainability and longevity of our organisations, nurturing an environment where staff can develop, innovate, and explore new services and partnerships.

 Interesting Fact: I love the outdoor life, from Mountain biking to hill walking, climbing to kayaking… anything that gets the adrenaline going!